pleo-io/spa-tools/config-inject/README.md

     file (relative to build dir).
 Can be overridden with `SPA_TEMPLATE_FILE_NAME` env var
 -   `outputFileName` (string, optional, default: `index.html`): The name of the output HTML file (relative to build dir).
 Can be overridden with `SPA_OUTPUT_FILE_NAME` env var
--   `devConfigOverrideFile` (string, optional, default: `config.dev.json`): The name of the development config override file.
+-   `localConfigOverrideFile` (string, optional, default: `config.local.json`): The name of the local development config override file.

 ## Vite plugin

-To inject the dev config when running the app locally, add the Vite plugin to your Vite config:
+To inject the local config when running the app locally, add the Vite plugin to your Vite config:

 ```ts
 import {defineConfig} from 'vite'